How We Successfully Potty-Trained Skye at 20 Months

 We started Skye’s potty training when she was 18 months .
-There were several accidents, and that was fine, we expected that.
+There were several accidents, and that was fine, we expected those.
 When we decided to take her out of her diapers, we did not turn back.
 We were steady and consistent with what we did.
 She learned in two months.
 Not quick but worth the time.

 I listed here some of the things that we did which might be of great help to you.
 We do not impose these practices as absolute ways in teaching your kids to proper potty, but who knows?
 They might also work to your advantage if you give them a try.

 We did not make a big deal out of it.

 We let Skye understood that peeing and pooping are normal things that we do every day – and like any other normal activities, there’s a specific place to do it.
 We told her bed is for sleeping, table is for eating, chairs for sitting, and so on and so forth.
 When it comes to peeing and pooping, we told her that toilet is where we must do it.
 We even used her favorite stuffed animal for potty demonstrations.
 She enjoyed it a lot.

 So yeah, as young as 18 months, I talked to her and told her to tell me if she needs to pee or poop so I can bring her to the toilet.
 Of course she wasn’t talking then, but she can tell me through gestures and expressions.
 And being the very observant mother that I am (who never left my daughter’s side 24/7), I knew when she had to use the bathroom by mere looking at her expressions.

 We all know that kids learn best by imitation.
 So I let Skye watched me use the bathroom.
 I explained to her what I was doing and how I do it, and why there’s a need to do what I do.
 I demonstrated.